Settings for a connector of the wmi type are described in the following tables.

 Description

 Description of the resource.
-Maximum length of the description: 4000 Unicode characters.
+The maximum length of the description is 4000 Unicode characters.

 Default credentials